 Walking Football Leagues Alliance

-The Walking Football Leagues Alliance is a free to join, support network whose aims are to help establish, promote and support walking football leagues and encourage the growth of grassroots competitive walking football.
+The Walking Football Leagues Alliance is a free to join, independent support network whose aims are to help establish, promote and support walking football leagues and encourage the growth of grassroots competitive walking football.
 The alliance encourages leagues to keep their independence but also offers participating leagues the following collective benefits:

 - Planning and scheduling of a walking football calendar.